vyos/vyos-documentation/docs/vpn/wireguard.rst

 ----------------------

 Named keypairs can be used on a interface basis, if configured.
-If multiple wireguard interfaces are being configured, each can have their own keypairs.
+If multiple WireGuard interfaces are being configured, each can have their own keypairs.

 The commands below will generate 2 keypairs, which are not related